 - Click "Apply" and then "OK" to save your changes.

-This can help if enhancements are causing issues with your audio.
+This can help if enhancements are causing audio issues.

 Restart Windows Audio Services